Short form - Long form

 Attended Large Format Animation Conference NMPFT Bradford 1999

-Post production Supervisor, grading and quality control for "The Straw that broke the Camels Back?", a 70 mm 15 perf IMAX DOME - (OMNIMAX) production by IRAS Films Amsterdam of a 15 minute documentary about climate change.
-2000
+Post production Supervisor, (grading- and quality control) for "The Straw that broke the Camels Back?", a 15 minute 70mm 15perf IMAX DOME - (OMNIMAX) production by IRAS Films Amsterdam of a documentary about climate change for the COP6 6th International Climate conference in The Hague, The Netherlands, 2000

 Speaker at the BKSTS VFX2000 conference on "Very High Definition Digital Capture for Visual Effects in Film", featuring slides, 35 mm and 70mm 15perf material shot with our very high resolution frame by frame digital capture system.